dhawaskar/FTP_client/README.md

-# FTP_client
-FTP client to retrieve the files from FTP EC2 AWS server
+This is developemtn of FTP client in Andriod